 10 years ago, the internet was a nascent stage for podcasters.
 The technical setup was hard and the internet speeds weren’t exactly helpful.
 But thankfully that’s all gone now.

 Today, everything from superior quality microphones, voice editing software and internet podcast hosting is a click away.
-People are diving into podcasts right from their phones, with dedicated podcast discovery apps from Apple
+People are diving into podcasts right from their phones, with dedicated podcast discovery apps from Apple and Google.

 It’s Amply Immersive